oar-team/oar-scheduler-redox/README.md

 - [x] Support internal (mixed) mode (implement some parts of the meta-scheduler into Rust, and edit the Python meta-scheduler to add the integration)

 ### Plugins support (`oar-scheduler-hooks`)

 - [x] Rust hooks support (plugins developed in Rust)

+### Database support (`oar-scheduler-dao`)

+- [ ] Find a database abstraction layer that would work with variable schemas (the resource table is customizable by the users).
+- [ ] Implement queries, preparing the migration of more python functions into the Rust codebase.

 # Crates & How to build/run